Download & Other Tools

-1. U.S. Department of Health and Human Services.
-(2011).
-Healthy People 2020: Family planning.
-Retrieved from: http://healthypeople.gov/2020/topics-objectives/topic/maternal-infant-and-child-health
+1. U.S. Department of Health and Human Services. (n.d.).
+Healthy People 2020: Maternal, infant, and child health.
+Retrieved from: https://www.healthypeople.gov/2020/topics-objectives/topic/maternal-infant-and-child-health

 - How Children Are Faring

-In 2011, 83.5% of California infants were born to mothers who received prenatal care in the first trimester of pregnancy.
-This figure has held relatively steady in recent years, though it is down from a high of 87.3% in 2003.
-At the county level, the percentage of infants whose mothers receive timely prenatal care ranges widely, from 57.2% to 94.1% in 2011 among counties with available data.
-As in previous years, infants of white and Asian/Pacific Islander women had the highest percentages of timely prenatal care in 2010, the latest data available; infants of American Indian/Alaska Native women had the lowest.
+Among California infants born in 2016, 84% had mothers who received prenatal care during the first trimester of pregnancy.
+This figure has held relatively steady in recent years, although it is down from a high of 87% in 2003.
+Across counties with data, the percentage of infants born in 2016 whose mothers received timely prenatal care varied widely, from 50% (Modoc) to 91% (San Mateo).
+In 2016, as in previous years, infants born to white (88%) and Asian/Pacific Islander women (85%) had the highest percentages of timely prenatal care among groups with data; infants born to American Indian/Alaska Native women (70%) had the lowest.

 - Policy Implications

-According to research and subject experts, policy options that could influence prenatal care include:
+Policy and program options that could influence preconception and prenatal care include:

-For more policy ideas and research on this topic, see kidsdata.org’s Research & Links section, or visit the Kaiser Family Foundation, and the American Congress of Obstetricians and Gynecologists.
-Also see Policy Implications on kidsdata.org for Teen Births, Low Birthweight and Preterm Births, and Health Care.
+For more on this topic, see kidsdata.org’s Research & Links section, or visit the American College of Obstetricians and Gynecologists or Before, Between and Beyond Pregnancy.
+Also see Policy Implications on kidsdata.org for Health Care, Low Birthweight and Preterm Births, and Infant Mortality.